liferay/liferay-frontend-source-formatter/README.md

 However, passing -v will show these errors (marked with a **).

+`--color`, `--no-color` If you don't pass anything, `--color` defaults to true, which colors the output for the terminal.
+However, there may be times you need to pass the output of the script to other scripts, and want to have the output in a plain text format.

+If you pass `--no-color` it will overwrite the default and give you plain text.

 ## Known issues
 The following are known issues where it will say there's an error, but there's not (or where there should be an error but there's not)